By the end of this section, you will be able to:

 - Explain how the pressure exerted by gases and fluids influences human survival

-Humans have been adapting to life on Earth for at least the past 200,000 years.
+Humans have been acclimating to life on Earth for at least the past 200,000 years.
 Earth and its atmosphere have provided us with air to breathe, water to drink, and food to eat, but these are not the only requirements for survival.
 Although you may rarely think about it, you also cannot live outside of a certain range of temperature and pressure that the surface of our planet and its atmosphere provides.
 The next sections explore these four requirements of life.

 Atmospheric air is only about 20 percent oxygen, but that oxygen is a key component of the chemical reactions that keep the body alive, including the reactions that produce ATP.
 Brain cells are especially sensitive to lack of oxygen because of their requirement for a high-and-steady production of ATP.
 Brain damage is likely within five minutes without oxygen, and death is likely within ten minutes.